YearUpDjharness2/Deli-cious/README.md

 # Deli-cious
-This project is the point of sales application for DELI-cious, a custom sandwich shop.
+This project is the POS application for DELI-cious, a custom sandwich shop.
 Currently at DELI-cious our customers can fully customize their sandwich orders.
-Until recently we have been managing all orders in person and are currently taking all orders on paper.
-But our business is growing, and we need a way to automate the order process (and eventually even make it available online).
+Until recently they have been managing all orders in person and are currently taking all orders on paper.
+But the business is growing, and need a way to automate the order process (and eventually even make it available online).
 This application takes full advantage of Object Oriented Analysis and